What does it take to step up to the next level?

 When you demonstrate to your team members that you love and believe in what you're doing, they will too.
 If you're having a hard time finding passion in your work, then you need to search for the human benefit in what you're doing.

 See our article on Working with Purpose to explore how to find meaning in what you're doing.
-It's also important to create an inspiring vision for your people – our article on What is Leadership? shows you how to do this.
+It's also important to create an inspiring vision for your people – our article on Transformational Leadership shows you how to do this.

 Use common sense in the way that you apply this idea.